Thanks to all the publications that are using these tips as there own. shame.

-please coment seems no ones reading this. oh yea donations are accepted.
+if you read this articale please coment ,whats your thoughts, seems no ones reading this. good or bad. oh yea donations are accepted.

 After many years living in Asia, I thought it might be helpful for me to pass on some simple tips for those who are visiting.
 Some of this applies only to those going off the beaten track, while other things are equally applicable to those staying in five star hotels.
 Regardless of your situation, I hope you find it helpful.
 Please let me know if you have any comments to add here.
 KenHorsfall. www.bentrehoteloasis.com

 After being in the hotel business for a short time, and havnt a clue ill coment.

 Trip Advisor is the most used and from coments from many seems to be the best, but some reviewers are become professional critics, there is no differantial scale between 1 star and 5 star, Hotels in the country side will not have the same infrustructure services as the city hotels.
 Reviewers should take this into account.The number of reviews should be considered, an 80 bed hotel should have more than a smaller hotel.
 There are also some people who will allways be difficult, check their other reviews most of them will be negative.
 There are some handicaps to hotel infomation, like you cannot be a hotel if you dont have a bath in every room, i dont know anyone who has a bath when its 35degrees outside, we have a 60,000lt bath but not acceptable. hence many B and Bs , and unsurported plastic baths with no plugs or taps sitting under the shower, so be very carefull when stepping in and out, you would not be the first to fall over.
 All in all trip advisor is well worth looking at. and remember contacting the hotel direct can save money.

 The lonley planet pages of Ben Tre. theres is no roasted chicken resturant with locals swilling draught beer, the boat resturaunt charges over double for foriegners, should i go on.